 In 2005, American researchers conducted a study supported by the National Sleep Foundation showing that approximately 168 million adults (60% of all US motorists) have felt sleepy behind the wheel and a third of them have fallen asleep behind the wheel.
 With the help of a driver behavior AI algorithm, we can ensure more cautious driving and prevent accidents.
 On top of that, businesses that have adopted fleet management solutions can monitor the safety of their employees.
 The model not only helps keep drivers alert about distractions and sleepiness but also avoid financial losses for car repairs.

-In this article, Andriian Rybak, a Lemberg Solutions Data Scientist, describes how to develop a driver behavior system based on Bayesian classification.
+In this article, Andriian Rybak, an expert in data science development services at Lemberg Solutions, describes how to develop a driver behavior system based on Bayesian classification.

 The idea for the prototype includes replacing a regular rearview mirror with a smart mirror that would monitor a driver’s behavior using video surveillance and send audio alerts to attract the driver’s attention.
 Receiving access to a car’s audio output, the mirror will communicate with the car’s multimedia system.
 These initial prototype capabilities will be developed more extensively in the process of research and implementation.
 Note that data processing must be performed in real time and the monitoring model should run on a low-power microcomputer.

 Since the monitoring model will run on a low-power microcomputer, it should use simple and fast data processing techniques.
 The model consists of eye landmark recognition, eye closing and blinking monitoring, and inattention monitoring.